Trump tells black lawmaker to clean up 'disgusting, rat and rodent infested' district

 “It’s completely unacceptable for the political leader of our country to denigrate a vibrant American City like Baltimore, and to viciously attack U.S. Representative Elijah Cummings a patriot and a hero,” he tweeted.

+Many Democrats running for president came to Cummings’ defense on Saturday, with Senator Elizabeth Warren calling Trump’s tweets “ugly and racist.
+They’re purposefully designed to turn us against one another.”

-Cummings represents Maryland’s 7th congressional district, which according to 2010 census data was 54.6 percent black, had a median household income of $51,018, and a college graduation rate of 35.7 percent.
+Cummings represents Maryland’s 7th congressional district, which according to 2010 census data was 54.6% black, had a median household income of $51,018, and a college graduation rate of 35.7%.

 According to the same census, Maryland was the richest state in the United States, with a median household income of $69,272.
 Real median household income for the United States as a whole was $49,445 in 2010.

-Reporting by David Brunnstrom; Editing by Mary Milliken and Paul Simao
+Reporting by David Brunnstrom; additional reporting by David Shepardson; Editing by Mary Milliken, Paul Simao and Richard Chang